-The bioinformatics core supports and maintains pipelines for standard differential expression analysis from RNASeq experiments.
+The Cancer Bioinformatics (CBI) Shared Resource supports and maintains pipelines for standard differential expression analysis from RNASeq experiments.
 In addition, we can assist with additional types of analysis from RNASeq.

 The use of biological replicates is essential to estimate the amount of biological variability in gene expression.
 At least three replicates are needed for yeast clones or identical cell line cultures that might be expected to have little variation, while inbred mouse strains will have more variation and may need four or five biological replicates.
 Individual patient samples may have very high variation and require six or more samples.
 A failure to capture enough variation will result in replicates that are too similar and most genes will be differentially expressed.
 Alternatively, too much variation among replicates will often result in no significant genes.

 For high quality RNA sources, either polyA or ribo-zero prepared mRNA may be used.
 For poorer quality RNA sources where degradation is a possibility, only ribo-zero prepared mRNA should be used.

 We maintain a local repository on our analysis servers of the latest genome reference sequences, annotation files, and alignment indexes for human and typical model organisms.
 We preferentially use the genomes and annotations from even-numbered Ensembl releases.

 CBI has developed a number of custom scripts and software libraries to facilitate differential expression analysis with a standard pipeline.
 We run the pipeline as follows:

 - Align with STAR for single, paired-end, or small RNA sequences